CSCfi/csc-user-guide/docs/apps/pcl.md

 * 1.9.1

 This version includes __PCLpy__ version 0.12.0 with Python 3.8.
+All included Python packages can be seen by using the command `list-packages`.

 PCL has been compiled with Boost, Eigen, FLANN and Qhull